OdinLeePro/OdinLeePro.github.io/README.md

-# FantasyFootballAnalysisDB
+# OdinLeePro.github.io (odinleedata.com)
-FantasyFootballAnalysisDB is a structured SQL database built for fantasy football analysis, featuring cleaned data from 2021–2023 NFL seasons.
-Includes R-based data wrangling, SQL triggers, and normalized schemas supporting advanced queries and future web app integration.
+OdinLeePro.github.io/ odinleedata.com is a personal Data Science portfolio website built with HTML, SCSS, Jekyll, and JavaScript.
+It showcases projects, skills, and background information in an interactive and visually structured way, serving as a professional hub beyond a traditional resume.

 ## Overview

-This project began as a tool for analyzing fantasy football data with a friend.
-It evolved into a fully normalized SQL database with:
+This project began as a way to present my Data Science skills and projects more effectively when applying for jobs.
+It evolved into a dedicated website with:

-- Cleaned, imported player/game data
-- SQL triggers to automate calculations
-- Example queries for analysis
+- Profile header with quick-access links
-- R scripts for data preparation (via `nflverse` and `nflfastR`)
+- Sections for About Me, Education, Projects, and Skills
+- A dynamic project carousel for portfolio work
+- Clean, responsive design using web technologies
-- A flexible structure for future expansion (e.g., Oracle APEX web app)
+- A flexible structure for continual updates

 ## Features

-- **Normalized SQL Schema** — ~14 tables (initially), designed using Oracle Data Modeler
-- **Automated Logic** — Triggers handle real-time calculations during data import
-- **R Data Wrangling** — Scripts used to clean and transform raw NFL datasets
-- **Query Examples** — Included for fantasy-relevant metrics
+- **Profile Header** — Displays headshot, name, and buttons linking to resume, GitHub, LinkedIn, and email
+- **About Me** — Short description providing background and interests
+- **Education Section** — Undergraduate degree and graduate program displayed clearly
+- **Projects Section** — Interactive carousel highlighting multiple Data Science projects, auto-rotating every 5 seconds
+- **Skills Section** — Section displaying relevant Data Science and technical skills
-- **Expandable** — Scalable for future app development or analysis
+- **Responsive Layout** — Built for accessibility and future scalability

 ## Project Structure